papercss/papercss/README.md

 - Open a pull request on the origin papercss repo.
 Be sure to include any pictures and/or details on what you have done; it will help reviewers **a lot**!
 - When your changes are approved, they will be merged into the `develop` branch, which will finally be merged into the `master` branch when we reach a milestone regarding features and bug fixes.
 Check out [Vincent Driessen's blog post](http://nvie.com/posts/a-successful-git-branching-model/), [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html), or [#27](https://github.com/rhyneav/papercss/issues/27) for more details on how this works.

-Note: If you have a hotfix (usually typos and minor documentation tweaks), create your hotfix branch off of the master branch instead of developing: `git checkout -b hotfix-thing master`.
+Note: If you have a hotfix (usually typos and minor documentation tweaks), create your hotfix branch off of the master branch instead of develop: `git checkout -b hotfix-thing master`.
 The changes will be merged into both the master and develop to keep the branches consistent.

 ## About